HyperviewHQ/hyperview_docs/documentation/settings/topics/equinix-smart-view-integration.rst

 Equinix Smart View Integration
 ******************************

-.. note:: The integration is available to customers who are also Equinix customers and have Smart View access.
+.. note:: The integration is available to Hyperview users who are also Equinix customers and have Smart View access.
 Please contact your Equinix representative to enable access to Smart View.

 This integration is a data synchronization service that allows Hyperview customers to get information about the infrastructure products they have with Equinix.
 The service will automatically synchronize and map the location hierarchy, available power and environmental sensors.